awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

 1. Choose **Save** to save your Jenkins project\.

-## Step 2: Create a Pipeline in AWS CodePipeline<a name="tutorials-four-stage-pipeline-pipeline-create"></a>
+## Step 2: Create a Pipeline in CodePipeline<a name="tutorials-four-stage-pipeline-pipeline-create"></a>

 In this part of the tutorial, you will create the pipeline using the **Create Pipeline** wizard\.

-**To create an AWS CodePipeline automated release process**
+**To create a CodePipeline automated release process**

-1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.
+1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

 1. If necessary, use the region selector to change the region to the same region where your pipeline resources are located\.
 For example, if you created resources for the previous tutorial in us\-east\-2, make sure the region selector is set to US East \(Ohio\)\.

-   For more information about the regions and endpoints available for AWS CodePipeline, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codepipeline_region)\.
+   For more information about the regions and endpoints available for CodePipeline, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codepipeline_region)\.

 1. On the **Welcome** page, **Getting started** page, or the **Pipelines** page, choose **Create pipeline**\.

 1. On the **Step 1: Choose pipeline settings** page, in **Pipeline name**, type the name for your pipeline\.

 1. In **Service role**, do one of the following:
-   + Choose **New service role** to allow AWS CodePipeline to create a new service role in IAM\.
+   + Choose **New service role** to allow CodePipeline to create a new service role in IAM\.
 In **Role name**, the role and policy name both default to this format: AWSCodePipelineServiceRole\-*region*\-*pipeline\_name*\.
 For example, this is the service role created for a pipeline named MyPipeline: AWSCodePipelineServiceRole\-eu\-west\-2\-MyPipeline\.
    + Choose **Existing service role** to use a service role already created in IAM\.
 In **Role name**, choose your service role from the list\.
 **Note**
 Depending on when your service role was created, you might need to update its permissions to support additional AWS services\.
 For information, see [Add Permissions for Other AWS Services](how-to-custom-role.md#how-to-update-role-new-services)\.